mladendinev/Chess-AI/README.md

 5. Train the NN model
 6. Use a value function returning the best possible move in the current state of the game.

-# Notes:
+# Goals:

+# Implement min-max with alpha-beta pruning

+# Design a sample NN, train and validate the model

+# Play against a computer or AI bot, rendering

-The position of the piece on the board is represented in binary
+The position of the piece on the board is represented in binary format

-Board is represetned as - 8x8 - 64 bits
+Board is represented as - 8x8 - 64 bits

 =====WHITE=====
 Pawn - 1